Votive crown: Suspended votive crowns

 The main body of suspended crowns is usually flat around the top as well as the bottom rim; some are merely an open framework of flexibly linked metal pieces.
 Such crowns were probably found widely across Christian Europe in this period; the will of 572 of Aredius, a wealthy friend of Gregory of Tours in Gaul, describes a crown that sounds very similar in form to the Spanish examples.
-The Iron Crown of Lombardy was perhaps originally made as a votive crown, although it was later used for the coronation of monarchs including Napoleon I. Another gold crown was a source of contention in Constantinople; it was given to the Emperor Maurice (r.
+The Iron Crown of Lombardy was most probably made as a votive crown, although it was later used for the coronation of monarchs including Charles V and Napoleon I. Another gold crown was a source of contention in Constantinople; it was given to the Emperor Maurice (r.
 582-602) by his wife Constantina and the dowager Empress Sophia for Easter 601, intended to be worn by him.
 Instead, he had it suspended by chains over the main altar of Hagia Sophia, upsetting the two ladies.
 It hung there for nearly two centuries, until Emperor Leo IV coveted it and took it for his own use.
 In a suspiciously neat story, the crown was richly decorated with carbuncles (jewels), and Leo, who was an iconoclast, soon after died of an outbreak of carbuncles (abscesses), allowing the church to draw the obvious conclusion; other stories said his wife had poisoned him.
 Another Byzantine votive crown, given by Leo VI (r.
 886-912) is now in the Treasury of San Marco, Venice, and is decorated with cloisonné enamels.